celestiaorg/knuu/README.md

 ## Description

-Knuu is an open-source project, and the goal of knuu is to provide a framework for writing integration tests.
+The goal of knuu is to provide a framework for writing integration tests.
 The framework is written in Go and is designed to be used in Go projects.
 The idea is to provide a framework that uses the power of containers and Kubernetes without the test writer having to know the details of how to use them.